Hot Rod Hill Climb Artwork

 Then, they hit the road.

-It was the March 1954 Hot Rod Magazine HRM that kicked it all off for Mike.
+It was the March 1954 Hot Rod Magazine HRM that kicked it all off for Nick.
 An article titled “Hot Rod Hill Climb” by local favorite Jim McKindley told the story of the 1952 race put on by the Denver Sports Car Club up Leavenworth Mountain in Colorado’s historic Georgetown.
 The local timing associations and hot rod clubs felt inclined to put the sports cars in their place, and in 1953, a week after the Jag’s and Allard’s return, the hot rods did so!

 The local hot rods beat the best sports car times by a large margin and returned in 1954 to compete again.
 HRMcovered the follow-up event, too, with a section on how-to organize a hill climb in your town.